tomhenrich/plex/docs/faqs.md

 I have a computer ("Server") with files from my media collection.
 Plex runs on that computer, gets information like titles, plot summaries, and trailers, and creates a streaming service to play them.

-The Plex app on your player device ("Client") understands that device's abilities: what files it supports, what its internet connection looks like, etc.
+The Plex app on your device ("Client") understands that device's abilities: what formats it supports, what its internet connection looks like, etc.
-Plex then streams media to that device in a format it can handle.
+Plex then streams media to that device in a format it can handle, converting to new formats if needed.

 🟢 If the Client is _100% compatible_ with the source file, it will just stream the file exactly as-is.
 This is called **Direct Play**.
 🟡 If the Client can't handle something, the Server will convert the file to something the Client _does_ support.
 This is called **Transcoding** — the content has to be re-created in realtime in a format your player can handle, which may result in some buffering.